Skip to main content

 College of the Atlantic, Student Housing

-Addressing growing housing demands for the college, a new mass timber-framed residence hall will achieve net zero and meet passive house standards.
+Addressing growing housing demands for the college, a new mass timber-framed residence hall achieves net zero and meets passive house standards.

 Lead Contact